Practice Makes Pleasure

 What this is

-Most of us were never taught how to ask for what we want.
+Most of us were never taught to ask for what we want.
+Not because we're broken — but because we were conditioned not to.

-Over six hours, in good company, with our embodied awareness and our honest voices, we’ll move through a sequence of practices drawn from the Wheel of Consent®, the groundbreaking framework developed by Dr. Betty Martin that’s been revolutionizing how people relate, touch, and communicate.
+Over six hours, in good company, with our embodied awareness and our honest voices, we'll move through a sequence of practices drawn from the Wheel of Consent® — the groundbreaking framework developed by Dr. Betty Martin that's been revolutionizing how people relate, communicate and find their way back to themselves.

 You'll find out where you hold back when you want to lean in.
 Where you say yes when you mean something closer to maybe not.
 And what it actually feels like — in your body, not just your head — to ask for what you want, even if it feels scary.